 - Understand that just as you have control over your life, you are also responsible for your actions.
 Take ownership of everything you do -- even if that includes admitting you're wrong sometimes.

-- Find a way to honor the Divine in your daily life, rather than just at monthly Esbats.
+- Find a way to honor the Divine in your daily life, rather than just at monthly Esbats or the eight Sabbats each year.
 Even if you just start your day with a morning "thank you" to your gods or to the universe itself, it's not a bad thing to acknowledge the gifts that we have in our lives.

 - Behave in a way that is honorable -- if you make a promise, keep it.
 If someone needs help and you can provide it, offer it.

-- When you do something, think about how you can use it in a magical application.
+- When you do something mundane, think about how you can use it in a magical application.
 For example, when you're baking cookies, consider what sort of magical working you can incorporate into the recipe.

 - Consider the impact that your words and actions have on not only the environment, but also on other people and on yourself.